equinor/septic-config-generator/README.md

 ![GitHub release (by tag)](https://img.shields.io/github/downloads/equinor/septic-config-generator/latest/total)

-SEPTIC config generator (scg) is a tool to generate SEPTIC configs based on one or more templates files, one or more Excel-tables containing substitution values, and a config file that defines how the templates should be combined by inserting values from the Excel tables in uniquely identified locations.
+SEPTIC config generator (scg) is a tool to generate SEPTIC configs based on one or more template files, one or more Excel-tables containing substitution values, and a config file that defines how the templates should be combined by inserting values from the Excel tables in uniquely identified locations.